Yong-inho/Graduation_Thesis/README.md

-# Research note

-Research note for graduation thesis
+# Research note for graduation thesis

 Yong in ho, Sungkyunkwan university